-Like their modern counterparts, classical theaters are seeking flexibility and the ability to adapt seating to allow for flat lines as well as graduated seating, making it possible for applications, such as workshops, classes, and events capable of bringing in new revenue streams.
+Like their modern counterparts, historic theaters are seeking flexibility to make it possible for applications, such as workshops, classes, and events capable of bringing in new revenue streams.

-The goal with today’s classic renovations is to make better use of available space while maintaining the integrity of the original design.
+The goal with today’s renovations is to make better use of available space while maintaining the integrity of the original design.
 If you’re looking to update an historic space, Irwin has contributed to 33 of Broadway’s 35 theaters.
-We love historic spaces.
+We have a passion for historic spaces.

-Before the curtains finally go up again, our teams can help you create an authentic experience, complete with:
+Look to our experienced teams to help create an authentic experience, complete with:

 - Customizable: replacement seats use fabrics, finishes, materials, and stains to complement your space